-Restrict logical access to equipment

-- Ensure default credentials are changed upon first login. the 415U should not be commissioned for production with Default credentials; it's a serious Cybersecurity flaw as the default credentials are published in the manuals. - No password sharing Make sure each user gets his/ her own password vs. sharing the passwords.
-Security monitoring features of 415U are created with the view of each user having his/her own unique password.
-Security controls will be weakened as soon as the users start sharing a password. - Use the provided roles (Admin, Manager, Operator) to ensure users only gain access as necessary for the business /operational need.
-Grant the users' privileges as per their job requirements; follow principle of least privilege (minimal authority level required) and least access (minimize unnecessary access to system resources). - Perform periodic account maintenance (remove unused accounts). - Change passwords and other system access credentials regularly (recommend every 90 days). - Ensure that user access is revised when there is a change in personnel's security status, access levels, job role or when a user leaves the organization or group.

-You can find a description of the user management functions in the section "User Management " on page 58 of this manual

-Passwords must be at least 8 characters, and should not consist of easily guessed words or dates.

-When distributing credentials (username and password) to users, you should make sure that this information is not compromised during distribution.
-The following methods are recommended
+Category Description Restrict logical access to equipment It is extremely important to securely configure the logical access mechanisms provided in in the 215U to safeguard the device from unauthorized access.
+The 215U provides administrative, operational, configuration roles for device users.
+ELPRO recommends that the available access control mechanisms be used properly to ensure that access to the system is restricted to legitimate users only and to ensure that these users are restricted to only the privilege levels necessary to complete their job roles/functions.
+Ensure default credentials are changed upon first login, the 215U should not be commissioned for production with Default credentials; it's a serious Cybersecurity flaw as the default credentials; it's a serious Cybersecurity flaw as the default credentials are published in the manuals.
+No password sharing - Make sure each user gets his/her own password vs. sharing the passwords.
+Security monitoring features of 215U are created with the view of each user having his/her own unique password.
+Security controls will be weakened as soon as the users start sharing a password.
+Use the provided roles (Admin, Manager, Operator) to ensure users only gain access as necessary for the business / operational need.
+Grant the users' privileges as per their job requirements; follow principle of least privilege (minimal authority level required) and least access (minimize unnecessary access to system resources).
+Perform periodic account maintenance (remove unused accounts).
+Change passwords and other system access credentials regularly (recommend every 90 days).
+Ensure that user access is revised when there is a change in personnel's security status, access levels, job role or when a user leaves the organization or group.
+You can find a description of the user management functions in the section "User Management" on page 58 of this manual Passwords must be at least 8 characters, and should not consist of easily guessed words or dates.
+When distributing credentials (username and password) to users, you should make sur Conduct regular Cybersecurity risk analyses of the organization / system.
+ELPRO has worked with third-party security firms to perform system audits, both as part of a specific customer's deployment and within ELPRO's own development cycle process.
+ELPRO can provide guidance and support to your organization's effort to perform regular cybersecurity audits or assessments.
+Use Encryption on Public Internet When connecting to the public internet, you should take particular care to ensure data is protected.
+You should only used encrypted protocols (MQTT with TLS) enabled.
+For other protocols, you should use an encrypted tunelling protocol or VPN to provide security.